 - Pipe cleaners

 This month we made a Halloween house with the Fort Magic kit!
 We covered it with sheer white fabric (curtains from the thrift store) and added Halloween lights (orange, purple, and red), a witch hat, and pumpkins.

 Maia wove a couple of spider webs on it out of yarn and we added spiders just for fun.
 (A large spider was made from black pipe cleaners and a black balloon; smaller ones were purchased in the Halloween aisle.)

 So yes, I’m a big believer in the magic of Fort Magic.

 It is a large-scale construction kit that children can handle and that adults will be equally enthralled by (Did any of us really outgrow fort making?!) and that will grow with the child and his creativity.
 All the while facilitating his creativity.

-To buy a Fort Magic kit for your family or school, head on over to the Fort Magic store.
+To buy a Fort Magic kit for your family or school, head on over to the Fort Magic store or to Amazon.
 As I’ve said before, they have been known to sell out, so if this is something you’d like to give as a holiday gift, you might want to snag yours now.